Anonymised case profile · Global Marketing Partnership

 What was rebuilt across the portfolio.

 The home-market businesses across all four brands continued unchanged.
-The German principal voices at home continued unchanged.
+The German owner/CEO voices at home continued unchanged.
 The European customer relationships continued through the home-market interface.
 The US-facing layer ran as a coordinated portfolio with the group at the umbrella level and the operating brands at the product level.

 This profile is an anonymised composite drawn from corridor patterns rather than from a single named engagement.
 Specific outcome numbers are not published.
 Named case studies are added as client opt-in is secured.